 5.17.04.03 All substantial redevelopment of existing buildings shall comply with the design criteria of this section.
-Substantial redevelopment mean any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the start of the redevelopment.
+Substantial redevelopment shall mean any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the start of the redevelopment.
+Multi-family structures damaged by fire or other environmental event may be reconstructed without adherence to the Gateway Corridor Overlay District regulations, provided that reconstruction activities involve less than 50% of the complex's structures.